Mathematical Foundations of Regression Methods for the approximation of the Forward Initial Margin: Introduction

-As a response to this computational challenge, practitioners and academics have proposed several approximation methods to reduce the dimensionality of the problem, at the cost of losing a tolerable degree of accuracy.
-The most popular of these approaches have been the regression methods, since they offer simplicity and re usability of the Bank's legacy Monte Carlo engines, paired with good results.
-Inspired by early works of Longstaff-Schwartz \cite{LS}, several banks have implemented some version of the polynomial regression as proposed by \cite{Anfuso}, \cite{Caspers} and \cite{Justin}, or the Kernel regressions proposed by \cite{Andersen-Exposure}, \cite{Justin} and \cite {Dahlgren}.
+Forecasting initial margin amounts is a computationally challenging problem, as an exact calculation requires a full implementation of a nested Monte Carlo simulation which is computationally onerous in most practical settings.
+Practitioners and academics have proposed several approximation methods to reduce the dimensionality of the problem, at the cost of losing a tolerable degree of accuracy.
+Some examples are the Chebyshev polynomials proposed by \cite{Ignacio}, automatic differentiation methods proposed by \cite{Fries}, Gaussian processes \cite{Crepey}, and regression methods \cite{Justin}.
+Among all, regression methods have been the most widely spread due to their simplicity, re-usability of the Bank's legacy Monte Carlo engines, and reasonable results.
+Inspired by early works of Longstaff-Schwartz \cite{LS}, several authors have proposed some version of the polynomial regression, \cite{Anfuso, Caspers, Justin}, or the Kernel regressions proposed by \cite{Andersen-Exposure, Justin, Dahlgren}.
 Most recently, estimation by Neural Networks has been proposed by \cite{Hernandez} and \cite{DeepLearning}.

-These methods have not been developed exclusively to tackle the initial margin problem.
-These are well-known regression methodologies and have been used extensively in finance and engineering.
-As such, the current literature on initial margin have focused on the implementation and numerical validation of the regression methods from a practical point of view.
-The authors' main focus have been to show, the applicability and performance of the different methodologies when compared to a brute-force benchmark, without going deep into mathematical formalities.
+The financial literature on forward initial margin has focused on the implementation aspects of regression methods from a practical point of view.
+The current literature is mainly focused on the the applicability and performance of the different methodologies, without dwelling on mathematical formalities.
+It is here where our paper finds its value, i.e. by filling the current gap between theory and practice.